corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-sync.md

+---
+date: '2020-04-24T12:00:00Z'
+menu:
+  corda-enterprise-4-5:
+    parent: corda-enterprise-4-5-corda-nodes-collaborative-recovery
+tags:
+- disaster recovery
+- collaborative recovery
+- install
+- node operator

+title: The Ledger Sync CorDapp
+weight: 400
+---

 # LedgerSync for Operators

-**LedgerSync** is a CorDapp used for the discovery of differences between the common ledger data held by two nodes that exist on the same Business Network.
+Part of [Collaborative Recovery](introduction-cr.md), **LedgerSync** is a CorDapp used for the discovery of differences between the common ledger data held by two nodes that exist on the same Business Network.
 It uses an efficient set reconciliation algorithm to minimize the amount of network communication required.
-Reconciliations can be configured to run on-demand, or at a given time (through the use of scheduled states).
+Reconciliations can be configured to run both on-demand, and at a given time (through the use of scheduled states).

 All reconciliations are added to a bounded execution pool (configurable, see below) for eventual execution by the internal job scheduler.
 Results of reconciliations are stored in the database of the node that requested the reconciliation, and work only in one direction; that is, the node that requested the reconciliation will be notified if the responding node has transactions that the requesting node does not.
 The _responding_ node will _not_ be notified if the _requesting_ node has transactions that the _responding_ node does not.
 See the [Workflow](#Workflow) section for more info.